 - The trainer needs to have visual and audio confirmation of your presence in the course; it requires two way oral and visual communication between students and the trainer.

-- As per the VGCCC requirements, it is a pre-requisite for you to be seen and heard, so you will need a working camera and a microphone on your device; (lap top, PC, or tablet).
+- As per the LCV requirements, it is a pre-requisite for you to be seen and heard, so you will need a working camera and a microphone on your device; (lap top, PC, or tablet).

-- The microphone capability is needed as the trainer may ask you questions, and will be seeking your verbal/ spoken responses (as per VGCCC requirements).
+- The microphone capability is needed as the trainer may ask you questions, and will be seeking your verbal/ spoken responses (as per LCV requirements).
 Please address these microphone and a camera requirements by testing your devices prior to joining the training session.
 We appreciate punctuality.

 - Please be ready to join a session 10 minutes earlier than the scheduled start time, to allow yourself to check your equipment and relax.